 - Pulverize the blackberries until no chunks remain, then pass through a fine mesh sieve to remove the seeds.

-- Add the blackberry puree and sugar to a saucepan over medium heat and simmer (stirring every minute or so) until the blackberries reduce by half and the mixture no longer falls freely from the spatula or spoon.
-About 10-15 minutes
+- Add the blackberry puree and sugar to a saucepan over medium heat and simmer (stirring every minute or so) until the blackberries reduce by half and the mixture no longer falls freely from the spatula or spoon (and turns into a sticky, thick syrup).
+About 10-15 minutes.

-- Cool completely in the fridge.
-Stir it every few minutes to release heat and steam.
+- Cool to room temperature, stirring every few minutes to release heat and steam.

 - Place the bowl of a stand mixer and whisk attachment in the freezer for 15 minutes.
 Then, whip the heavy cream on high speed until stiff peaks form.